sumjos/practice_algorithms/ReadMe.txt

-This contains code algorithm implementations for:
+This contains basic algorithm implementations for reference

-1. A generic bi-directional LinkedList

-2. A generic JumpSearch implementations